'Syrtós Kítrinou' is the Latin alphabet transcription of the name from Dick.

 Roberto's notes also gave me the name of who arranged of the music: I knew of the original as the well-known folk tune 'O Bálamos' used for other dances and the beautiful arragement played live during Dick's teaching of this dance by the band Trediki (to much applause) but not the route from one to the other.
 I recommend you look up Roberto Bagnoli's notes on the web rather than just relying on these old notes of mine.

 Style: Calm (even when doing the quick steps).
-Low flat footed steps.
-Slight up-down bounce on supporting leg doing R lifts (& L lifts in Variation 1).
+Low flat footed steps with relaxed knees.
+Slight bounce by temporarily straightening the supporting knee when doing R lifts (& L lifts in Variation 1).
 Upright posture but relaxed.